 We have the book in hardback and as well as the story which can be read in a singsongy way, each page features the ladybird with glittery bits on it.
 We like the repetativeness in the books as these are well remembered and Isabelle joins in with reading the sort.

-We saw What the Ladybird Heard at the Northcott Theatre, Exeter not so long ago and thoroughly enjoyed it, with many of the children in the audience reciting the chorus part of the story.
+Both of us were amazed when we saw What the Ladybird Heard at the Northcott Theatre, Exeter not so long ago and thoroughly enjoyed it, with many of the children in the audience reciting the chorus part of the story.

-We have a fair few of Julia Donaldson books and whilst all of the stories are well written with fab illustrations, Isabelle loves finding the characters of the other books within the pages which overlap.
+Like many we have a fair few of Julia Donaldson books and whilst all of the stories are well written with fab illustrations, Isabelle loves finding the characters of the other books within the pages which overlap.

 Reading Age – Toddler – Hmmm, Isabelle is 4 and I would say we have plenty of reads left in this book.